AdvUni/gafaspot/doc/config_explanation.md

                 ...
 As you can see, you are able to provide an attribute `show-name` which is allowed to contain every character.
 This name will be displayed in web interface.
 Additionally, the web interface shows every instruction you write into `description`.
 Use HTML syntax for formatting.
 For example, you can include hyperlinks.
 Consider to explain in detail, which components are inside the environment, which credentials are to expect from the Secret Engines, and how the credentials map to the environments. `show-name` and `description` are optional.

 Finally, you need to list all Secrets Engines at the third level.
 Therefore, enable as many Secrets Engines in Vault as you need to perform credential changing for all devices in your environment.
 In parallel, enable one KV Secrets Engine for each credential-changing secrets engine.
-You have to enable the Secrets Engines at following paths:
+The Secrets Engines have to be enabled at following paths:

     operate/<environment_name>/<secrets_engine_name>    => Some Secrets Engine offering new credentials store/<environment_name>/<secrets_engine_name>      => KV Secrets Engine which stores the credentials for the other Secrets Engine